pimpcapital/ParallelGit/README.md

 #### Complexity

-The important property in the performance aspect is the size of the repository has little influence on individual task's runtime and memory foot print.
-The resource usage per task is predominantly decided by the number and the sizes of the files in the task scope.
+The important property in the performance aspect is the resource usage per task is linear to the number and the sizes of the files in the task scope.
+The size of the repository has no impact on individual task's runtime and memory footprint.

-However, it would be incorrect to say the time and space complexities are linear.
-A **hidden cost** that wasn't mentioned above is the impact from the files' siblings.
-The more sibling a file has, the more references its parent tree object needs to store. e.g Loading a file with 2000 siblings in the same directory takes more time (and CPU cycles) than loading a file with only 2 siblings.

 Advanced features
 -----------------